efjimm/Cellulator/README.md

 - `c` Enter operator pending mode, with change (delete and enter insert mode) as the operator action
 - `D` Deletes all text at and after the cursor
 - `C` Deletes all text at and after the cursor, and enters command insert mode
-- `w` Moves cursor to the start of the next word
+- `w` Moves cursor to the start of the next word count times
-- `W` Moves cursor to the start of the next WORD
+- `W` Moves cursor to the start of the next WORD count times
-- `b` Moves cursor to the start of the previous word
+- `b` Moves cursor to the start of the previous word count times
-- `B` Moves cursor to the start of the previous WORD
+- `B` Moves cursor to the start of the previous WORD count times
-- `e` Moves cursor to the end of the next word
+- `e` Moves cursor to the end of the next word count times
-- `E` Moves cursor to the end of the next WORD
+- `E` Moves cursor to the end of the next WORD count times
-- `M-e` Moves cursor to the end of the previous word
+- `M-e` Moves cursor to the end of the previous word count times
-- `M-E` Moves cursor to the end of the previous WORD
+- `M-E` Moves cursor to the end of the previous WORD count times
-- `0`, `Home` Move cursor to the beginning of the line
 - `$`, `End` Move cursor to the end of the line
+- `k`, `<Up>` History prev
+- `j`, `<Down>` History next

 ### Command Operator Pending Mode